yeonhooy/Meteor_Control_Channel_Isolation_SDN_Virtualization/README.md

 ### 1. Run physical topology
 We proivde two network topology, linear topolgoy for `PhysicalTopology/linear.py` and fattree topology for `PhysicalTopology/fattree.py`
-These python script uses Mininet API and Mininet utilizes OVS for Openflow switch.
+These python scripts use Mininet API and Mininet utilizes OVS for Openflow switch.
 We generate traffic using `iperf3` tool.
 You can check the result and log of iperf3 at `/PhysicalTopology/iperfResult`

 * Linear topology
 ```